EscapistArcadia/Primitive_Micro_Devices/README.md

 # Introduction

-This machine problem involves the design of an out-of-order microprocessor.
+This machine problem involves the design of an xxx-xx-xxxxx microprocessor.
 You are required to implement the RV32IM instruction set (with the exception of the `FENCE*`, `ECALL`, `EBREAK`, and `CSRR` instructions).
 This handout is an incomplete specification to get you started with your design.